rysavy-ondrej/Ironstone/SmartMetering/Readme.md

 # Simple demonstration of LwM2M
 This demonstration environment consists of a single server equipped with a simple UI to present information read from multiple clients.
-The clients are installed at 20 measurement locations and each smart meter provide information about 10 households.
+Each client provides measurement values for a number of households.

 To simulate a real world situation, the NREL datatset https://data.nrel.gov/submissions/69 was used as the source of data.
 The data set contains values of power demands for 200 households meassured every 10 minutes.